-Theories abound as to how Mr. Ed's lips moved during the eight-year run of the beloved 1960s American television show about a comedic and adventurous talking horse.
-You've heard the theme song even if you didn't grow up in that decade: "A horse is a horse, of course, of course, and no one can talk to a horse, of course.
+Theories abound as to how Mister Ed's lips moved during the eight-year run of the beloved 1960s American television show about a comedic and adventurous talking horse.
+You've heard the theme song even, if you didn't grow up in that decade: "A horse is a horse, of course, of course, and no one can talk to a horse, of course.
 That is, of course, unless the horse is the famous Mister Ed."
 Truth is, some creativity and training were behind this behavior.

 Young later recanted this comment, stating that he had only said that because he didn't want to disappoint children with the technicality of how it was actually done.